infinityworks/101-Sessions/sessions/Snowflake-100/101/08-automating-data-ingestion-with-snowpipes/README.md

         from @S3_EXTERNAL_STAGE
         file_format = (type = 'JSON');

-With the pipe now instantiated we must configure event notifications on the chosen s3 bucket.
-Grab the SQS ARN for the pipe, `notification_channel` from:
+With the pipe now instantiated we must configure an event notification on our chosen s3 bucket.
+Grab the Snowflake SQS ARN for the pipe, `notification_channel` from:

     DESC pipe S3_PIPE;